India–Myanmar–Thailand Trilateral Highway: Motor Vehicle Agreement and visa arrangements

 In 2015, India proposed a trilateral Motor Vehicle Agreement to facilitate seamless movement of passenger and cargo vehicles among the three countries.
 In May 2017, during a visit by Thai officials to Manipur, the state's Chief Secretary Oinam Nabakishore declared that the draft of the trilateral agreement had already been prepared.
 In December 2017, Myanmar stated that it needed time to review all of its connectivity agreements, before proceeding with this agreement.

 In early 2018, visa agreement were signed for the citizens of two nations to travel by road for education, medical assistance, tourism and other purposes.

 As of May 2018, the signing of Motor vehicle agreement is still pending.

 Bus service

 In September 2017, Indian ambassador to Myanmar announced that an Imphal-Mandalay India-Myanmar bus service will commence from 2018 after India and Myanmar sign the motor vehicle agreement.

 As of May 2018, this is still pending subject to the signing of Motor vehicle agreement by the Myanmar.

 Rail connectivity

 India initiated a preliminary survey to determine the feasibility of establishing a rail link parallel to the trilateral highway in January 2018.
 Japan expressed interest in collaborating with India and funding the proposed rail link.

-Route upgrade status
+Route status

-The status of upgrade of various segments of the highway according to India's Ministry of Development of the Northeast Region is shown below.
+The status of various segments of the highway according to India's Ministry of Development of the Northeast Region is shown below.
 During 9–14 December 2015, there was an Imphal-Mandalay-Naypyidaw bus service trial run on the 101 km bumpy stretch between Kalewa-Yagyi.